sxinyuuu/starter-hugo-research-chengroup/content/publication/n-flight-absolute-calibration-of-an-airborne-wide-view-multispectral-imager-using-a-reflectance-based-method-and-its-validation/index.md

 ---
-title: n-flight absolute calibration of an airborne wide-view multispectral imager using a reflectance-based method and its validation
+title: In-flight absolute calibration of an airborne wide-view multispectral imager using a reflectance-based method and its validation
 publication_types:
   - "1"